logicmoo/logicmoo_workspace/README.md

     :- use_rendering(sldnf).
     :- endif.

-and you need to have the following programs on the server
+and you need the following programs on the server
  - LaTeX with packages `epic` and `ecltree`
  - `pdfcrop` https://www.ctan.org/pkg/pdfcrop?lang=en
  - `pdf2svg` http://www.cityinthesky.co.uk/opensource/pdf2svg/